πΊοΈ Understanding Levels

 - Example use: In a platformer, ensuring players respawn after falling into a pit

-As a beginner, you won't need to adjust most of these settings right away—the defaults work well for typical projects.
-But knowing they exist helps you understand how Unreal gives you fine-grained control over every aspect of your levels.
+Further down you'll find categories like VR (whose World to Meters value maps Unreal units to real-world scale for XR), Lightmass (baked-lighting quality), and audio-related settings that define how sound behaves in the level.
+As a beginner you won't need to touch most of these· the defaults work well for typical projects· but knowing they exist helps you understand how Unreal gives you fine-grained control over every level.

 Creating and Saving New Levels

-Now that you understand what levels are and how they're organized, let's walk through the practical steps of creating and managing levels in Unreal Engine.
+Now that you understand what levels are and how they're organized, let's walk through the practical steps of creating and managing levels in Unreal Engine 5.8.

 Creating a New Level